KwabenaAnane/Block-Explorer-Project/src/README.md

+#Block Explorer

-In this assignment, you will create a frontend application that consumes an ethereum blockchain.
-You will use a test network such as Sepolia or a local blockchain such as Ganache.
+- In this assignment, I created a frontend application that consumes an ethereum blockchain.

+- I used a local blockchain called Ganache.

-In the frontend application, you will be able to enter an address and access the current balance of the account, this will be presented in the unit ether.
+- In this application, you can enter an address and access the current balance of the account, this is presented in the unit ether.

-You will also be able to create a transaction and add it to the blockchain.
+- You can also create a transaction and add it to the blockchain using the Create transaction button

-In addition to the above, you will also be able to find out how many blocks the blockchain consists of.
+- In addition to the above, you will also be able to find out how many blocks the blockchain consists of.